-Tip: Prepare for the Transition to Summit Middle School Early On
+Tip: Prepare for the Transition to the New School Year

-The transition between fifth grade at one of our elementary schools to sixth grade at Summit Middle School can be a little overwhelming, for both students and parents.
+Plan now for the 2020-21 school year!
 Two of the things that can be done before a new school starts are ensuring physicals and vaccines are up to date and having an updated action plan if your child takes medication at school.

-Summit school nurse Julie Dalbey shares these tips for a smooth transition to SMS.
+Summit school nurse Julie Dalbey shares these tips for planning ahead:

 Tip #1: Is your child scheduled for a routine well- child checkup or physical?
 Are you aware that your child will need their immunizations status updated prior to entering seventh grade?
 Please talk with your child’s healthcare provider at their next appointment to see if your child’s vaccines are current.
 Several fifth grade students are caught up and ready to check this box off their to-do list.
 Please drop off the updated immunization record to your school nurse anytime vaccines are updated.